Personalized Search Based upon Collections of Data About Searches

 For example, a zoologist who submits the query “jaguar” would get the same results as a car enthusiast who submits the same query.
 In such a case, the zoologist may be interested in web pages related to animals, whereas the car enthusiast may be interested in web pages related to automobiles.

-It also discusses the difficulties of some present day personalization methods which try to create user profiles to base which results they should show to individuals.
-Those methods usually attempt to customize results for each user by basing results shown to them upon personal profiles that are created manually or automatically, and then adapting search results based upon those personal profiles.
+It also discusses the difficulties of some present-day personalized search methods which try to create user profiles to base which results they should show to individuals.
+Those methods usually attempt to customize results for each user by basing results shown to them upon personal profiles that are created manually or automatically and then adapting search results based upon those personal profiles.

-A difficulty in using personal profiles is that if they are created manually, people tend to not want to share their personal information with a search engine – so requiring people to fill out an extensive amount of information concerning their interests is unlikely to result in many people using such a service.
+A difficulty in using personal profiles in providing personalized search is that if those profiles are created manually, people tend to not want to share their personal information with a search engine – so requiring people to fill out an extensive amount of information concerning their interests is unlikely to result in many people using such a service.

 Creating a profile automatically in the background, based upon previous searches could require a large amount of user history data being collected.
 Regardless of whether a manual or automatic approach to creating a profile is followed, we’re told in the patent that there’s a question as to whether “complex user behavior can be accurately modeled by a personal profile.”